sebastianspicker/inner-echo/docs/00_DOC_INVENTORY.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Made the video assumptions easier to check later.
+- Made the audio assumptions easier to check later.

+## Caveats
+Some setup details still depend on the current local workflow and may change again.